Flash (Jay Garrick): Brightest Day

 In Brightest Day, Garrick and the rest of the JSA help Alan Scott and his children overcome the power of the Starheart, and, in turn, help save the planet from the Dark Avatar.
 After the events of the Brightest Day, Garrick and the rest of the JSA travel to the city of Monument Point, which has been attacked by a superpowered terrorist named Scythe.
 Just before being defeated, Scythe snaps Jay's long standing friend Alan Scott's neck.
 In the following story, it is revealed that Scythe is the product of Nazi genetic engineering, and that Scott and Garrick had been tasked by the president with killing him back when he was in infancy during World War II.
 The two heroes could not agree on a course of action, and, as a result, Scythe was allowed to live.
 Doctor Mid-Nite discovers that the injuries Scott sustained have paralyzed Scott, and that any attempt to heal himself could break his constant concentration, which could result in the Starheart once again regaining control of his body.

-Jade visits her bed-ridden father in the Emerald City, and offers to use her abilities to help him walk again.
-Scott declines his daughter's offer, reasoning that if the Starheart were to once again take over his body, it could result in the deaths of everyone in the city.
+Jade visits her bedridden father in the Emerald City, and offers to use her abilities to help him walk again.
+Scott declines his daughter's offer, reasoning that if the Starheart were to once again take over his body, it could kill everyone in the city.
 Eclipso attacks the city, which results in Jesse Quick having to get Scott to safety.

-Later, the JSA tries to take down the villain D'arken, who has broken free from imprisonment beneath Monument Point and absorbed the powers of JSA members, but D'arken is too powerful for the JSA to take him down.
+Later, the JSA tries to take down the villain D'arken, who has escaped from Monument Point and absorbed the powers of JSA members, but D'arken is too powerful for the JSA to take him down.
 Due to the entity's ability to absorb powers from superhumans in its vicinity, only non-superpowered and magical members fight D'arken.
 The JSA tells Alan Scott that unleashing the Starheart is the only way to destroy D'arken.
-However, after releasing the Starheart energies, Scott's body begins to incinerate itself.
-Afterwards, the JSA attends a funeral for Scott, whom they believe to be dead.
-Garrick is upset at having lost one of his closest friends and founding members of the JSA.
+However, Scott's body incinerates itself and he is presumed dead.